 For some mums, the tricky part of having a hungry baby when out-and-about can be the fear of negative reactions from those nearby.
 You may be nervous about receiving unwanted comments or nasty looks.
 Maybe you’ve received them in the past, and you’re sick of feeling judged and unsafe while doing one of the most natural things in the world!

 You should never have to feel in the wrong or uncomfortable when feeding your little one.
 Nor should you feel like you can’t leave the house in case you will need to feed.

 Some mothers feel tense or anxious when trying to feed in public, which can make the feeding experience difficult for both mum and baby.
 If you do struggle to feel at ease in the public, that is understandable.
 There is nothing wrong with seeking out the parent’s room or ducking back to the car.
 If this is what makes you feel comfortable, listen to your own needs.

-Normalizing breastfeeding in public could help break up the negative stigma sometimes associated with it.
-You can be part of the normalizing process by:
+Normalising breastfeeding in public could help break up the negative stigma sometimes associated with it.
+You can be part of the normalising process by:

 ● Being gentle and understanding of your situation, and hope others follow your lead.
 Explain to others that as a mother, your baby’s needs are more important than some people’s shock when it comes to seeing breastfeeding.